 Not that I don’t enjoy fancy baking.
 I love it as much as the next sweet toothed person, but when I want something comforting or need to bake for home or guests in a hurry, I reach out for this recipe.

 If you’re the kind that always has bananas on hand then great!
-Else use any firm fruit like apple, pear or even puréed yellow pumpkin or carrot if you have it on hand to make this.
+Else use any firm fruit like apple, pear or even puréed yellow pumpkin or carrot if you have it to make this.

 This loaf pretty much bakes itself.
 Just stir together dry ingredients, whisk together all the wet stuff like a milkshake, mix and pour into a baking tin or muffin cups.
 Add those nuts and bits and bobs of choco chips languishing in your fridge.
 Done!